Nonparametric method of structural break detection in stochastic time series regression model: Introduction

 which is an extension of \eqref{eq:eq_lit_review}.
-In an early study, \cite{gao2008nonparametric} proposed detecting structural breaks in terms of the squared differences of the right and left-hand limits of the $\mu(.)$ and $\sigma(.)$ functions estimated by local linear estimator.
-They assumed $\{X_t\}$ to be $\alpha$-mixing. \cite{wishart2010kink} considered the same model to estimate structural breaks in the first derivative i.e. the slope of the mean regression function $\mu(\cdot)$, by using an extension of the traditional zero-crossing technique developed by \cite{goldenshluger2006optimal}.
+In an early study, \cite{wishart2010kink} considered the same model to estimate structural breaks in the first derivative i.e. the slope of the mean regression function $\mu(\cdot)$, by using an extension of the traditional zero-crossing technique developed by \cite{goldenshluger2006optimal}.
 Their setup allowed for long-range dependence in $\{X_t\}$.

-Our focus in this paper is on a similar structure of stochastic regression model, under which we develop a novel structural break detection framework where a change in the response time series $\{Y_t\}$ is identified by a statistically significant change in the global functional behavior of the mean regression function $\mu(\cdot)$, or the conditional behavior function $\sigma(\cdot)$, or both.
-Such approach allows us to detect large scale structural shifts in the data and is more robust to short-term anomalies.
+Our focus in this paper is on a similar structure of stochastic regression model, under which we develop a novel structural break detection framework.
+The contribution of this paper is to provide a unified nonparametric testing framework for structural breaks in conditional mean and conditional variance functions in stochastic time-series regression, while allowing flexible temporal dependence in the covariate process through projection-based dependence measures.
+This distinguishes the proposed method from existing nonparametric regression changepoint procedures developed under independent or mixing assumptions, and from methods targeting changes in marginal distributions or spectral features rather than conditional regression functionals.
+Although the main theory is developed under the at-most-one-change (AMOC) assumption, the test remains applicable in multiple change-point scenarios using established sequential testing methods.
+We further highlight its practical relevance by introducing an efficient localization algorithm.
+The proposed approach allows us to detect large scale structural shifts in the data and is more robust to short-term anomalies.
 We make mild assumptions on the properties of these functions and allow for both short and long range dependence in the covariate.
-Further, our method does not require any knowledge on the number of breaks in the model.
-As illustrated in \Cref{sec:simulation}, despite making mild assumptions, our proposed procedure is not only computationally less extensive, but is also superior in terms of performance for heavy-tailed financial data.
+As illustrated in \Cref{sec:simulation}, despite making mild assumptions, our proposed procedure is not only computationally less intensive, but is also superior in terms of performance for heavy-tailed financial data.
+At this point, it is worth highlighting the recent work by \cite{li2024estimating}, which focuses on estimating structural breaks in general moment characteristics of locally stationary time series by testing for parameter instability in moment condition models.
+In contrast, our approach directly targets structural breaks in the first and second moments by detecting changes in the overall functional behavior of the corresponding moment functions, offering a distinctive and effective alternative.